Queritel/meet/README.md

 ## API documentation

 TekhneeAppointments extends the upstream REST API but, due to lack of development resources, changes are documented only in code commentary.
 To prevent confusion, the documentation generator of the upstream channel has been removed from the fork.
-Pull requests by meticulous documentation writers are warmly welcome.
-Most API extensions pertain to the handling of timezones and timestamps, and are easily inferrable.

 ## Theming